darrylwest/mock-browser/README.md

 ### Mock Browser Object Methods

-Two convenience methods are added to make it easy to get either a window or dom document mock.
+Two convenience methods are added to make it easy to get either a window or DOM document mock.

 * MockBrowser.createDocument()
 * MockBrowser.createWindow()